RHEPDS/OHCloud_Ws/README.md

 11:45		Installing QUAY on 2nd Cluster

-12:00		Demoining QUAY with the OpenHybridCloud Demo
+12:00		Demo QUAY with the OpenHybridCloud Demo

 12:30		BREAK

 13:30		Advanced Cluster Security Overview

-14:30		Demoing ACS with the OpenHybridCloud Demo
+14:30		Demo ACS with the OpenHybridCloud Demo

 15:30		Intro into optional HomeWork / Certification